Routine Breast Implant Replacements

 While it is unrealistic to expect that every breast implant will last forever, the life span of any implant can never be predicted and so the life span of every implant is unknown.

 Nevertheless, we are of the firm view that, in the absence of any problem, ROUTINE implant replacement every 10 years is neither necessary nor justified.

 Although some women have had to replace their implants within a relatively short period of time when an unexpected problem has occurred, there are many women who have had the same breast implants in place for many years without any problems.

-Accordingly, we strongly believe that there is no justification in subjecting every woman to the costs, inconvenience and risks of repeat surgery every 10 years in the absence of any problem.
+Accordingly, we believe that there is no justification in subjecting every woman to the costs, inconvenience and risks of repeat surgery every 10 years in the absence of any problem.

-- If routine replacement every 10 years was necessary, regulations would certainly exist requiring surgeons to replace every implant every 10 years – and this is certainly not the case!
+Just bear in mind that if routine replacement every 10 years was necessary, regulations would certainly exist requiring surgeons to replace every implant every 10 years – and this is certainly not the case!